Fylwind/visualize-hsl/README.md

 This will create a file called `stats.dat` that tracks the statistics.
-You can call this command as many times as you like with a pre-existing `stats.dat` to add more images.
-(Note that if you add the same image multiple times, then it will be weighted higher!)
+You can call this command as many times as you like with a pre-existing `stats.dat` to add more images (i.e. `stats.dat` is **not** overwritten, but amended).
+If you add the same image over and over, then it will be weighted higher and higher!

 After gathering the statistics, we distill the data via: